King George V-class battleship (1939): Main armament

 'B' Turret: No problems reported.
 At salvo 18, when Prince of Wales turned away, both (2) of 'B' turrets guns were in operation.

 'Y' Turret No. 2 gun had loading problems and missed salvo 14 onwards.
 No. 3 gun had problems with safety interlocks causing it to miss salvoes 15 to 20.
 At salvo 18, 2 of "Y" turrets guns were in operation.
 'Y' Turret's shell-transfer ring jammed at salvo 20, due to a shell sliding out of its tray due to the motion of the ship as the ship turned.
 The number of known defects in the main armament that was hampering 14-inch fire, the damage sustained and the worsening tactical situation forced Captain Leach to disengage from combat.The Bismarck Episode by Russel Grenfell, p.
 54German Capital Ships and Raiders in WW2, A naval Staff History, Battle Summary 5, p.
-8The Battle of the Denmark Strait by John Asmussen With the range down to 14,500 yards and with five of his 14-inch guns out of action, Leach decided to break off his engagement with a superior enemy.
+8 With the range down to 14,500 yards and with five of his 14-inch guns out of action, Leach decided to break off his engagement with a superior enemy.
 Stephen Roskill in the War at Sea (the official British history of the Second World War at sea), Volume 1, describes the decision to turn away: "In addition to the defective gun in her forward turret, another 4-gun turret was temporarily incapacitated by mechanical breakdowns.
 In these circumstances Leach decided to break off the action and, at 0613, turned away under cover of smoke."Axis Battleships of WW2, Garzke & Dulin, p.
 190, states: "As Prince of Wales turned away at 06:13, 'Y' turret jammed, temporarily leaving only two out of ten 14-inch guns operational".
 This is not supported by Bennett, Roskill and ADM 234–509.
 During the later action with Bismarck, HMS King George V was also having trouble with her main battery, and by 09:27 every gun missed at least one salvo due to failures in the safety interlocks for antiflash protection.
 John Roberts wrote of main gunnery problems encountered by King George V: